c1flores/Employee-Tracker/README.md

 ## Installation

   1. Fork and clone repository to local machine.
+  2. Open integrated terminal in personal IDE.
-  2. Run ```npm i``` to install dependencies in local project directory.
+  3. Run ```npm i``` to install dependencies in local project directory.

 ## Usage

   1. Create database and schema in MySQL GUI using schema.sql
-  2. Insert synthetic data in MySQL GUI using seeds.sql
+  2. Insert synthetic data in MySQL GUI using seeds.sql.
+  3. Open integrated terminal in personal IDE.
-  3. Run ```node index.js```
+  4. Run ```node index.js```.
-  4. Answer the prompts in command-line to manage database
+  5. Answer the prompts in command-line to manage database.